Some English adverbs can be replaced by a preposition phrase and some cannot

 There are a huge number of phrases like this – hardly surprisingly when the number of possible preposition phrases in English is almost infinite.
 There are two types of phrases, however, that it may be useful to list.
 One is phrases involving a -ly adjective, such as lovely, seemly and ugly (for a fuller list see 120.
 Six Things to Know about Adverbs).
 Adjectives of this kind cannot be made into adverbs with -ly because they already have this ending, and as a result they form preposition phrases with the words in a … way (or manner or fashion).

-AT ANY RATE, AT INTERVALS, AT LAST, AT LEAST, AT THE MOST, AT WILL, IN ANSWER, IN BURSTS, IN CONTRAST, IN CONCLUSION, IN DETAIL, IN UNISON, IN STAGES, IN SUM, IN THE END, IN (GOOD) TIME, IN TOTAL, IN TURN, ON AVERAGE, TO A DEGREE, TO NO AVAIL, TO SOME EXTENT, UNDER PRESSURE, WITH DIFFICULTY, WITH INTEREST, WITH RELISH, WITHOUT HINDRANCE.
+AT ANY RATE, AT INTERVALS, AT LAST, AT LEAST, AT THE MOST, AT WILL, IN ANSWER, IN BURSTS, IN CONTRAST, IN CONCLUSION, IN DETAIL, IN UNISON, IN STAGES, IN SUM, IN THE END, IN (GOOD) TIME, IN TOTAL, IN TURN, ON AVERAGE, TO A DEGREE, TO SOME EXTENT, UNDER PRESSURE, WITH DIFFICULTY, WITH INTEREST, WITH RELISH, WITHOUT HINDRANCE.

 Some of these are a common source of error in writing:

 (i) At last does not mean the same as lastly.
 It introduces not the last item in a list but a long-awaited desirable event, e.g. At last the war ended (see 20.
 Problem Connectors, #7).